jessica-im/birdnerd/README.md

 To make the data more user friendly for my jQuery methods, I needed to format it a bit.

--***Consolidate***
+***Consolidate***
 Each object included 28 properties but the program only needed a handful.
 I used the JavaScript forEach function to iterate over my array and remove specific properties from each object.

--***Filter Duplicates***
+***Filter Duplicates***
 Filtering out duplicates was a challenge to figure out since I was trying to test two specific values within each object.
 I tried to use the JS Set function on my consolidated dataset but it did not seem to work.

 Since I wanted to test for two values, I could string that together and make a new property and push that into the object.
 I used a loop to string the two values and put back into each object.

-I found an article that used the JS reduce and find function to check for one property [credit](https://dev.to/marinamosti/removing-duplicates-in-an-array-of-objects-in-js-with-sets-3fep).
+I found an article that used the JS reduce and find function to check for one property, [credit](https://dev.to/marinamosti/removing-duplicates-in-an-array-of-objects-in-js-with-sets-3fep).
 Using the a combination of these functions, I was able to test for this composite string value I pushed into each object.
 If it was a duplicate, it put those objects into a separate array and left me with an original array free of duplicates.

--***Alphabetize***
+***Alphabetize***
 After filtering out the duplicate records, I wanted my results to show on the page in alphabetical order by County to make the it easier to sift through.
-I found an article that walked through the steps in alphabetizing an array of objects by one property [credit](https://flaviocopes.com/how-to-sort-array-of-objects-by-property-javascript/) and applied this to my filtered dataset.
+I found an article that walked through the steps in alphabetizing an array of objects by one property, [credit](https://flaviocopes.com/how-to-sort-array-of-objects-by-property-javascript/) and applied this to my filtered dataset.

 ### Rendering